French 75 (Variation)

 To make this cocktail, you’ll need the following ingredients:

-Sparkling Wine: This is one of the base spirits.
-It’s poured on top at the end to add sparkling wine flavor and effervescence.
-We went with Villa Bellezza Winery’s Brillante because it was our wedding wine and we love its light and airy taste.
-For a mocktail version of this drink, try Gruvi Non-Alcoholic Prosecco in place of the wine.
+Sparkling Wine: This is a carbonated wine made with white or red grapes.
+We used Villa Bellezza Winery Brillante because it has a light and airy flavor.
+For a mocktail version of this drink, try Gruvi Non-Alcoholic Prosecco in place of the sparkling wine.

 Armagnac: This is the other base spirit.
 We chose ODVI Armagnac because it’s fresh, fruity, peppery, and mild with notes of peach and prune.
 For a mocktail version of this drink, try Escape Mocktails Non-Alcoholic Cognac Alternative in place of the brandy.